cloudamqp/terraform-provider-cloudamqp/website/docs/d/plugins_community.html.markdown

 # cloudamqp_plugins_community

 Use this data source to retrieve information about available community plugins for the CloudAMQP instance.
-Require to know the identifier of the corresponding `cloudamqp_instance`resource or data source.
+Depens on the identifier of the corresponding `cloudamqp_instance`resource or data source.

 ## Example Usage